 For those concerned about selling items to countries that have a reputation for scams, the GSP does allow sellers to retain some control, by allowing sellers to pick and choose which countries to ship to.

 The drawbacks of eBay’s Global Shipping Program

 All sounding a bit too good to be true?
 Well, you’d be partly right.
-There are some catches to the Global Shipping Program.
+There are some catches to the Global Shipping Program, some for sellers and some for buyers.
 Firstly, if you didn’t already guess, the GSP is limited to US and UK sellers at this time.
 In addition, not all items are eligible to be sent via the GSP (continue reading for more details).

 The next disadvantage is far more significant, despite it not directly affecting sellers.
 The GSP charges buyers with two delivery fees: